ycpcs/cs320-spring2020/assign/assign05.md

 # Submitting your work

-Create a Google Doc for your group's Use Case document, and name it **assign05-www-xxx-yyy-zzz**, substituting the YCP user names of your project team members.
+Create a Google Doc for your group's Use Case document, and name it **assign05-www-xxx-yyy-zzz**, substituting the YCP user names of your project team members, **in alphabetical order**.
 Place the Use Case document under your shared Google Drive Group Project folder.

 <div class="callout">
 <b>Important</b>: Your submission <i>must</i> be a Google Doc, shared via your Group Project folder.